 These are high-quality performance features, which don’t always achieve customer satisfaction.
 The same feature can irritate one customer and satisfy another one.
 For example, the request to insert a profile picture may make one app user happy while annoying another one.

-To evaluate which features fall into which categories, you can take advantage of a Kano survey.
+The focus of the Kano model is to evaluate which features fall into which categories, and can be realised with a well-defined Kano survey.
 You can ask existing customers one positively and one negatively-framed question about each feature.

 - Positive – if a feature would allow you to share your photos with other users, how would you feel?